-The sheriff's decision to cooperate
+The sheriff's decision to cooperate with the county's militia could prove a

 Paramilitaries the world over routinely abuse their connections to formal power to settle personal scores, rent-seek, and abuse vulnerable people.
-If Trump wins the GOP nomination (and ultimately the presidency), Bedford and Campbell Counties' militias could settle personal and political scores with abandon.
+If Trump wins the GOP nomination (and ultimately the presidency), Bedford and Campbell counties' militias could settle personal and political scores with abandon.